 Stuff for Teachers

 This part of the site is for teachers, although students and parents are welcome to browse here as well.
 We have nothing to hide here at MrKersey.Org.
 This is where I will post my small contributions to the world of teaching, and perhaps even help or inspire others.
-The best teachers pilfer each other's ideas, and so I feel I must contribute.
+The best teachers pilfer eachother's ideas, and so I feel I must contribute.
 Feel free to contact me with feedback or ideas if there's anything here that strikes your fancy or makes you angry.
-Feel free to modify these to fit your needs.Those Darned Navigation Acts! - A Colonial Economic Simulation (PDF) - This is an activity I created to simulate the effects of the Navigation Acts on the colonial economy.
+Feel free to modify these to fit your needs.
+These are in no particular order.Those Darned Navigation Acts! - A Colonial Economic Simulation (PDF) - This is an activity I created to simulate the effects of the Navigation Acts on the colonial economy.
 It does a pretty good job of demonstrating the effects of a real market economy and a limited supply of cash in the colonies.
 The download includes a brief introduction for students, a price list, a list of events that occur during the simulation, job assignments for students, coupons representing goods, and some pretty lame fake money.
 It DOES NOT yet include in-depth written directions for students or teachers, since a lot of it is in my head.
 I am working on these and hope to have them included soon.
 Until then, you'll just have to wing it or figure it out on your own.
 Of course, you should also feel free to modify it to fit your own needs or preferences (as long as you don't try to sell it).

 Project: A Super Cool Research Project 2005 (PDF) - This is the whole shootin' match.
 This packet contains directions, important dates, and rubrics for completing a Super Cool Geography Research Project.
 This project was designed for my 7th grade geography students, but feel free to modify it to fit your own needs.
 You'll obviously want to change the standards to meet your own state's requirements, and don't forget to change the dates as well.

 Create a Country Project (PDF) - This project has been around since my first year of teaching.
 I have tried several times to get rid of it, but each year the legend of the project grows and each year my new seventh graders ask me on the first day of school, "Are we creating our own countries this year?"
 I just can't break their little hearts.
 In this project students create their own country.
 They are given a set of guiding questions to answer, maps to create, and boy do they run with it.
 One year I had a kid create his own language and alphabet.
-I got a sixty page paper from own group before I eliminated the written portion of the project.
+I got a sixty page paper from one group before I eliminated the written portion of the project.
 (And yes, that's from seventh graders).
 Two years ago I had a student sing his fictional national anthem in a fictional language while saluting a fictional flag.
 It was one of the few times I actually got anything from that kid.
 This is the new revised version with streamlined instructions and no written portion.
 The original version follows this if you'd like to look at that as well.
 The project also contains a research portion to hone those library and social studies skills.

 Create a Country Project (TXT) - The 2007 version of the project mentioned above, new and improved.

 Forging a Nation Project (PDF) - This is the original version of the Create a Country Project listed above.
 The directions are more detailed, but more difficult to follow for many students.
 This also includes a written portion to the assignment, which I have since eliminated due to the shear length of the papers I tend to receive.
+In many ways this was a great project but it just became overwhelming to manage in a short period of time.

 Washington's Advice to the Nation (TXT) - This activity includes excerpts from Washington's farewell address.
 Students are asked to restate the excerpts in their own words.
 This may be somewhat difficult for younger students as the reading level is somewhat high.
 The second part asks students to find three present day examples of how we have not followed President Washington's advice.
 This document is in .txt format so please forgive any formatting errors.